 Emotional support lines for people who’ve experienced childhood abuse

 Support adult survivors of childhood abuse.

-Telephone for veterans and their families: 0800 138 1619.
-Open 24 hours everyday.
+Phone for veterans and their families: 0800 138 1619

-Telephone for serving personnel and their families: 0800 323 4444.
-Open 24 hours everyday,
+Phone for serving personnel and their families: 0800 323 4444

 Helpline text:07537 404719

 The Stay Alive app is a suicide prevention resource for the UK.
 It has useful information and tools to help you stay safe in crisis.
 You can use it if you are having thoughts of suicide.
-Orif you are concerned about someone else who may be considering suicide.
+Or if you are concerned about someone else who may be considering suicide.

 Headspace is designed to help you to manage your mental health.
 You can access the app for free, you will have access to basic packages.
 You will have to pay a subscription to access more content.